vimpunk/cratetorrent/DESIGN.md

 - [torrent](#torrent), which coordinates the download of a torrent;
 - a [piece picker](#piece-picker) per torrent, that selects the next piece to download;
-- [peer connection](#peer-connection) in a torrent (currently only a single downloader), which implement the peer protocol and perform the actual download;
+- [peer connection](#peer-connection) in a torrent, which implement the peer protocol and perform the actual download (any number may exist);
 - in progress [piece download](#piece-download), which track the state of an ongoing piece download;
 - [disk IO](#disk-io), which saves downloaded file pieces.